Dog Tips

 How Spot Pet Insurance Can Help

-- Coverage for Ingested Toxins or Objects: Spot plans can cover the treatment for an ingested toxin or object, giving pet parents peace of mind that their pet can receive the treatment they need to get better.
-Spot plans can cover the cost of hospitalization, surgery, prescription medications, and other services your pet may need as part of their road to recovery.
+- Coverage for Ingested Toxins or Objects: Spot plans can cover the eligible treatment for an ingested toxin or object, helping give pet parents peace of mind that their pet can receive the treatment they need to get better.
+Spot plans can cover the eligible costs of hospitalization, surgery, prescription medications, and other services your pet may need as part of their road to recovery.

 - 24/7 VetAccessTM Helpline: With a Spot plan pet parents receive access to a 24/7 telehealth helpline through their member center.
 The telehealth center connects pet parents to veterinary experts who can answer questions or provide guidance for concerns regarding a pet's health or behavior.